 Also, a nested Query requires two more important things when thinking about the nested query, which are given below:

 - Search result for nested query only from the single nested.

 - Search result for nested Query from large documents which are also nested itself.

 Given below are the example mentioned :

-The example belong to the first category where item itself is a nested and each document has own details.
+The example belongs to the first category where the item itself is nested, and each document has its own details.

 "items_name": "Fruits and Vegetables",

-To access the required document in a single nested we have to write query like this:
+To access the required document in a single nested, we have to write the query like this:

 name_ : apple